ingell/portfolio/README.md

 - Responsive design for mobile and desktop
 - Project showcase with links
 - About Me section
+- Translations to Norwegian, English and Spanish (coming soon)
 - Contact form (connects via email or placeholder)
 - Smooth scroll and animation effects